Read

 Apart from these rare exceptions, VAT on passenger vehicles is not deductible regardless of their use.

-The fact that a Company acquires a passenger vehicle in the form of leasing or long-term rental will not allow you to deduct the VAT charged on rents.
+The fact that a Company acquires a passenger vehicle in the form of leasing or long-term rental will not allow you to deduct the VAT charged on the rentals.

-To summarize, when buying a vehicle, you should take a close look at its technical characteristics in order to determine whether VAT is deductible.
-By securing the VAT regime for the purchase of your vehicle, this will allow you to avoid the risk of recovery in the event of a tax inspection.
+To summarize, when buying a vehicle, it is necessary to take a close look at its technical characteristics in order to determine whether VAT is deductible.
+By securing the VAT regime for the acquisition of your vehicle, this will allow you to protect yourself from the risk of recovery in the event of a tax audit.

 Partner